-7064Q Team Sports (9 weeks, A/B, .25 credit) 7064 Team Sports (18 credits A/B, 5 credit)
+7064Q Team Sports(9 weeks, A/B, .25 credit)7064 Team Sports

-(18 weeks, A/B, .5 credit)
+(9 weeks, every day, .5 credit)

 This course is tailored for high school students with a passion for team sports and those who thrive on the thrill of competition.
 The curriculum encompasses a variety of team-based activities such as team handball, floor hockey, volleyball, lacrosse, soccer, ultimate frisbee, and other collaborative sports that demand teamwork, leadership, and critical decision-making abilities.
 Throughout the course, students will focus on active team involvement and strategic gameplay within each sport.
 It is worth noting that this course can be taken more than once, allowing students to deepen their skills with multiple enrollments.